Building Trust: The Foundation of High-Performing Teams

 In today's rapidly changing workplace, teams need to innovate, adapt, and sometimes fail fast to succeed.
 However, people will likely avoid taking risks or sharing novel ideas if they don't trust their environment.

-The cost of low trust is steep. :
+The cost of low trust is steep.
+Teams where trust is absent often experience:

 Reduced creativity and innovation